dolphindb/release/1.01/README.md

 * Optimized the use of llvm, which significantly improved the performance of JIT. (**1.01.2**)
 * Improved function `loadText`.
 When importing a text file with only the header row and the schema is specified, an empty table is returned instead of throwing an exception. (**1.01.3**)
 * Improved the time-series aggregator for streaming data.
 If there are NULL values in the temporal column or if there are large gaps between two adjacent timestamps, the performance is not affected. (**1.01.3**)
+* Improved the data type recognition algorithm of the loadText function.
+Avoid misrecognizing numeric types as strings or symbol types due to occasional occurrences of symbols representing null values such as null, N / A, etc. (**1.01.5**)
+* Improved the function isDuplicated so that it can accept subarray, which is used in partitioned or in-memory tables. (**1.01.5**)
+* Function createPartitionedTable can now take a stream table or a mvcc table as a model table. (**1.01.5**)
+* Improved code deserialization.
+That is, when the code is deserialized, if it refers to a shared table that does not exist, an exception is no longer thrown, but the shared table is obtained by calling the function objByName, so that deserialization can continue. (**1.01.5**)

 > Bug fix